 - Fresh citrus fruit lasts longest when stored in cool (40°F to 50°F), dry (60 to 70 percent RH) conditions.
 For optimal storage, place citrus in a basket to allow for good air circulation and to prevent mold growth.
 In the refrigerator (<40°F), store citrus loose in the vegetable bin or in the large compartment a plastic bag with vent holes.

-- Buy citrus by the case if you have room to store it in the refrigerator.
+- Buy citrus by the case if you have room to store it in the refrigerator, preferably in a single layer.
 Citrus will keep one to four weeks, depending on variety (firmer varieties such as oranges and grapefruits keep longer than squishier varieties such as tangerines).
+Don’t keep citrus in carboard box, since the cardboard tends to hold moisture that will make the fruit mold and spoil quickly.

 Other fresh winter fruits